eki-177/abyme/README.md

 ### Views

 #### #records
-Here a few options that can be passed to `abyme.records`:
+A few options can be passed to `abyme.records`:
 * `collection:` : allows you to pass a collection of your choice to only display specific objects.
 ```ruby
   <%= abymize(:tasks, f) do |abyme| %>